Ulm-IQO/qudi/documentation/how_to_run_pulsed_measurements.md

 		sequencegenerator.sample_pulse_block_ensemble('ensemble_name', write_to_file=True, chunkwise=True|False)

-## Upload waveform to pulser device and load into channels
+## Step 3: Upload waveform to pulser device and load into channels

 This functionality should be in the pulsed_measurement_logic in the future.
 For now we call the hardware methods directly